walbeck85/python-oop1-lab/README.md

 * Part 2: Open and Run File
   * Open the project in VSCode.
   * Run `pipenv install` to install all necessary dependencies.
-  * Run `pipenv shell` to enter the virtual environment
+  * Run `pipenv shell` to enter the virtual environment.

 This lab is test-driven.
 You will write your code in `lib/book.py` and `lib/coffee.py`.
 Run the tests and work your way through the test errors one by